Tag Archives: Grace

 We waited for the day; we waited for the hour, but when the time for her procedure arrived, tomorrow seemed much too soon!

-“Please Lord, bring her back to me,” my daughter whispered and cried.
+“Please, Lord, bring her back to me,” my daughter whispered, crying.

-In a moment’s time, they whisked her away to prep her and lay her on the operating table, surrounded by nine surgeons.
+In a moment, they whisked her away to prep her and lay her on the operating table, surrounded by nine surgeons.
 We felt helpless but believed God while we prayed that He would return Grace to us alive . . . whole . . . and healthy.

 After four hours in surgery, the cardiologist reported, “Grace’s heart is very sick,” and added, “We didn’t know how sick until actually seeing it.”